Project update as of 10/1/19:

 The City realizes that these trails are, for many, an integral part of enjoying our community in the summertime.
 We appreciate your understanding and flexibility as we work to construct a project which will bring many long-term conservation benefits to our community.

-If you would like to see the entire scope of the project and all affected trail/road areas, please click on this Sunset Hills & Lindley Park Water Conservation Project Map.
+If you would like to see the entire scope of the project and all affected trail/road areas, use the Sunset Hills & Lindley Park Water Conservation Project M.